 Computer model specs can be found here.

-We are only offering one Dell laptop model, the Latitude 5420.
-The new 14” laptop should be of sufficient size to replace the 15.6” laptops, and they are lighter than the old laptops.
-The screen has a higher resolution than laptops in the past, so you can fit more stuff on the 14” screen than you could the 15.6” screen.
+We are only offering one Dell laptop model.
+The screen has a higher resolution than laptops in the past.
 The new laptop does not have a touch-screen.
-If you’re interested in a touch-screen laptop or tablet, or a more portable device, we recommend the Dell Latitude 5320 (2 in 1) or an iPad.
+If you’re interested in a touch-screen laptop or tablet, or a more portable device, please contact Zachary Gloshen.
 We do not get volume discounts for the tablets, so we can order them at any time.

 The laptops do not come with a docking station, and previous docking stations that are HP are not compatible with our new Dell laptops.
 A docking station allows for any peripherals (such as monitor, printer, external keyboard, external mouse, and network connection) to be plugged into it.
 The docking station is then connected into the side of the laptop.
 With the docking station in place, when the laptop is disconnected, no cables need to be unplugged except the one cable connecting the laptop and dock.

-The laptops and iMacs no longer have an internal CD/DVD drive.
+All of our Windows and Mac computers no longer have an internal CD/DVD drive.
 An external can be purchased for about $50.
 If one is needed, please indicate so in the Notes column on the spreadsheet.